top of page

 Homemade Beef Jerky

 My latest snack obsession is homemade beef jerky.
-With store bought, I always find it too hard, salty or sweet so by making it myself, I have control over the ingredients.
+With store bought, I always find it too hard, salty or sweet so with homemade, I have control over the ingredients.
 And it’s made in the oven so you don’t need a dehydrator.

+Beef to use: Any lean beef will work as FAT makes the jerky go rancid quicker during storage.
 If you prefer thin strips, the best option would be flank.
 Other options are: eye of round, top / bottom round, sirloin or London broil.
 Try different options to see what texture you prefer.
-For the batch, I used Top Round as it was on sale and I also prefer tender and meatier beef jerky vs thin strips.
+For this batch, I used Top Round as it was on sale and I also prefer tender and meatier beef jerky vs thin strips.

 You will first marinate the beef from 2 hours to 24 hours, then bake in the oven for 4 hours so make sure give yourself plenty of time.

-The basic marinade is below but you can also add other flavor combinations/spices such as: Liquid smoke, sriracha, garlic chili sauce, lime, ginger, rice vinegar, red pepper flakes, or paprika.
+The basic marinade is below but feel free to add other flavor combinations/spices such as: Liquid smoke, sriracha, garlic chili sauce, lime, ginger, rice vinegar, red pepper flakes, or paprika.
 Or use your favorite store bought marinade.

 You can store homemade jerky up to a month in an airtight container but it won’t last that long as it’s so good and addictive!